 Mid-Century-Modern Fireplace Tile

-This main bedroom fireplace looks very late-1990's/early-2000's with the travertine tile and slab and that glass mosaic border.
+This main bedroom fireplace looks very much late-1990s with the travertine tile and slab and that glass mosaic border.
 Let's take it from turn of the century back to Mid-Century-Modern.
 The MCM aesthetic is strong again today with its clean tailored lines and simplicity - precisely what the client wants for her home.

 Normally, demolishing or removing everything down to the substrate is expected but she asked me if demolition can be avoided.
 Since the tiles and slab were bonded securely I figured there is no need to remove it to the bare framing and concrete slab... and as long as there is no way to tell that it is a cover-up I decided to go over it - reducing the cost, time, noise and waste for this little project.